 FDA Review of New Drug Applications.
 The FDA reviews all NDAs submitted to ensure that they are sufficiently complete for substantive review before it accepts them for filing.
 If the FDA does not find an NDA to be sufficiently complete for filing, it may request additional information rather than accepting the NDA for filing.
 In this event, the sponsor must resubmit the NDA with the additional information.
 The re-submitted application also is subject to review before the FDA accepts it for filing.
 Once the submission is accepted for filing, the FDA begins an in-depth substantive review.
 The FDA reviews an NDA to determine, among other things, whether clinical data demonstrates that a product is safe and effective for its intended use and whether its manufacturing process can assure the product's identity, strength, quality and purity.
 Before approving an NDA, the FDA will inspect the facility or facilities where the product is manufactured.
-The FDA will not approve an application unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
+The FDA will not approve an application of the product within required specifications.
 The FDA may refer the NDA to an advisory committee for review, evaluation and recommendation as to whether the application should be approved and under what conditions.
 An advisory committee is a panel of independent experts who provide advice and recommendations when requested by the FDA.
 The FDA is not bound by the recommendation of an advisory committee.

 The approval process is lengthy and difficult, and the FDA may refuse to approve an NDA if the applicable regulatory criteria are not satisfied or may require additional clinical data or other data and information.
 Even if such data and information are submitted, the FDA may ultimately decide that the NDA does not satisfy the criteria for approval.
 Data obtained from clinical trials are not always conclusive and the FDA may interpret data differently than we interpret the same data.
 The FDA will issue a complete response letter ("CRL") if the agency decides not to approve the NDA in its present form.
-The CRL usually describes all the specific deficiencies that the FDA identified in the NDA.
-The deficiencies identified may be minor, for example, requiring labeling changes, or major, for example, requiring additional clinical trials.
+The CRL usually describes all the specific deficiencies that the FDA initial trials.
 Additionally, the CRL may include recommended actions that the applicant might take to place the application in a condition for approval.
 If a CRL is issued, the applicant may either resubmit the NDA, addressing all the deficiencies identified in the letter, withdraw the application or request an opportunity for a hearing.